KNighter: Transforming Static Analysis with LLM-Synthesized Checkers: Design

 \subsubsection{Plan Synthesis}

-After identifying the bug pattern, \tech synthesizes a high-level plan for implementing the static analyzer.
-This planning phase is critical for two reasons: it provides structured guidance for \llm{s} during implementation, thereby preventing confusion or ineffective execution, and it facilitates debugging of the entire pipeline by making the \llm{s}' reasoning process transparent and traceable.
-Our ablation study in \S~\ref{subsec:ablation} demonstrates that having a plan leads to better performance than not having one, consistent with findings from other domain applications~\cite{sun2023pearl}.
+Once the bug pattern is identified, \tech generates a high-level plan for implementing the static analyzer.
+This plan serves two critical purposes: first, it provides structured guidance to the \llm{s} during implementation, preventing confusion and promoting effective execution.
+Second, it facilitates debugging of the entire pipeline by making the \llm{s}' reasoning process transparent and traceable.
+Our ablation study in \S~\ref{subsec:ablation} confirms the value of this plan synthesis, demonstrating improved performance consistent with findings in other domains~\cite{sun2023pearl}.

+For instance, synthesizing a checker for the unchecked \CodeIn{devm\_kzalloc} return value pattern (illustrated in Figure~\ref{fig:kzalloc-checker}) might generate a plan with key steps such as: (1) Using program state to track memory regions from \CodeIn{devm\_kzalloc}, (2) monitoring conditional branches (\CodeIn{checkBranchCondition}) to mark regions as checked if a null check occurs, and (3) detecting uses (\CodeIn{checkLocation}) of unchecked regions, potentially signaling a bug.
+This high-level structure guides the subsequent implementation phase.

 To synthesize the implementation plan for the checker, we have designed an \llm-based agent whose prompt template is shown in Figure~\ref{fig:plan-template}.
 This agent takes the previously summarized bug pattern as input.
 Additionally, we maintain a curated database of utility functions for checker implementation that can be easily extended.
 By including the signatures and brief descriptions of these utility functions in the prompt, we enable \llm{s} to leverage them effectively during the planning process, simplifying the overall task.